Own-Data-Privateer/hoardy-web/tool/README.md

 You can also control the path of the generated files by setting `--content-output`, e.g.:

 ```
-hoardy-web export mirror \
+hoardy-web mirror \
   --content-output 'format:%(content_sha256|take_prefix 1|to_hex)s/%(content_sha256|take_prefix 2|take_suffix 1|to_hex)s/%(content_sha256|to_hex)s'
   --content-to ~/storage/sha256 \
   --to ~/hoardy-web/mirror12 \
   ~/hoardy-web/raw
 ```

-`hoardy-web export mirror` never overwrites any files under `--content-to`.
+`hoardy-web mirror` never overwrites any files under `--content-to`.
 It does, however, check that any existing files it references from there have the contents it expects, and generates errors if they do not.
 That is, you can set `--content-output` to anything and give any directory as `--content-to`, and `hoardy-web` will still ensure that the results are consistent, even when the `--content-to` cache is poisoned, or when different file contents compute to the same hash (produce a hash collision).

-Also note that, by default, `export mirror` treats jump-links (`a href`, etc) and links to resource requisites quite differently, remappings jump-links to normal `--to` destination paths, while remapping resource requisites to their hash-based `--content-to` paths instead.
+Also note that, by default, `mirror` treats jump-links (`a href`, etc) and links to resource requisites quite differently, remappings jump-links to normal `--to` destination paths, while remapping resource requisites to their hash-based `--content-to` paths instead.
 This renders identical `HTML` and `CSS` files referencing identical resources into identical results, which also saves quite a bit of space.

-Note, however, that all of the above does make `export mirror` slightly slower, since it needs to compute a lot of hashes and check contents of many files on disk.
+Note, however, that all of the above does make `mirror` slightly slower, since it needs to compute a lot of hashes and check contents of many files on disk.
 It also requires hardlink support on the target file system.
-Also, pointing `--content-to` outside of `--to` stops the exported results in `--to` from being self-contained.
+Also, pointing `--content-to` outside of `--to` stops the mirrored results in `--to` from being self-contained.

 Which is why you can disable all of this by specifying `--copy`:

 ```
-hoardy-web export mirror \
+hoardy-web mirror \
   --to ~/hoardy-web/mirror10 \
   --copy \
   ~/hoardy-web/raw